rladies/starter-kit/README.md

 ## Overview of R-Ladies Global

-### **Mission** : R-Ladies is a worldwide organization whose mission is to promote gender diversity in the R community
+### **Mission** : R-Ladies is a worldwide organization whose mission is to promote gender diversity in the R community.

 - **Accessibility**:
-  Provision of FREE events based on a combination of volunteering and funding/sponsorship where available
+  Provision of FREE events based on a combination of volunteering and funding/sponsorship where available.
 - **No commercial agenda**:
-  groups to operate to achieve stated social goals of the R-Ladies community/project, and can be supported by corporation where goals are mutually, but NOT ‘used’ by corporation/as a commercial vehicle for private aims
+ Chapters are started by individuals, not by companies.
+Chapters can partner with companies for sponsorship in the form of venue space, food or other supplies.
+Chapters and events may not be ‘used’ by a corporation/as a commercial vehicle for private aims.
 - **Org Structure & Legal Entities**:
-- **Overview of R Consortium Proposal & Project Goals**:
-- **Relationship between local groups & global framework**, e.g., project finance
+  R-Ladies is in the process of establishing itself as a California-based non-profit corporation.
 - **Web presence**:
     - Website: [https://www.rladies.org](https://www.rladies.org)
     - E-mail: info [at] rladies [dot] org